Figure skating at the 2022 Winter Olympics – Qualification: Qualification of nations

-Countries will be able to qualify entries to the 2022 Winter Olympics in two ways.
-Most spots are allocated based on the results of the 2021 World Championships.
-At the event, countries were able to qualify up to three entries in each discipline according to the usual system in place; countries which earned multiple spots to the Olympics also earned multiple spots to the 2022 World Championships, although the World Championships were not subject to the requirement that for 2/3 entries, countries must additionally qualify 2/3 skaters into the free segment.
-Every discipline qualifies independently.
+Countries were able to qualify entries to the 2022 Winter Olympics in two ways.
+Most spots were allocated based on the results of the 2021 World Figure Skating Championships.
+There, countries were able to qualify up to three entries in each discipline according to a predetermined system.
+The results of the 2021 World Championships determined 83 total spots: 24 entries each in men's and women's singles, 16 in pairs, and 19 in ice dance.